tomdstanton/eris/README.md

 #### Performance
-`eris scan` is very fast, especially when providing annotations or once the `pyrodigal.GeneFinder` instance has been trained (this occurs on the first input genome); it should only take a few seconds per assembly 🚀
+`eris scan` is very fast, especially when providing annotations or once the `pyrodigal.GeneFinder` instance has been trained (this occurs on the first input genome); it should only take <1 second per assembly 🚀

 ### Outputs